RetroTournaments/nesceptor/README.md

   Once removed a socket is often installed, and the CPU/PPU have to be installed into yet another socket, and the whole thing is fiddly and may lead to damage.
 - The CPU itself is not subjected to heat or potential damage, and is left mostly alone with this design.
 - A flex pcb was tried at one point, but it proved very difficult to install and remove.
-  Flex pcbs are more expensive to manufacture.
+  Flex pcbs are also more expensive to manufacture.

 The main drawback to the castellations is that they may make the nesceptor difficult to remove.